Kansas Layoffs — April 2008

 |---|---|---|---|---|

-The largest notice was filed by Sprint at its Overland Park facility, reporting 500 affected workers.
-Sprint followed with 0 workers.
+Leading the list was Sprint at its Overland Park facility, reporting 500 affected workers.

 After a dip last month, layoff activity has ticked back up.

-The trends suggest mounting pressure on the Kansas labor market, with activity running above both recent and year-ago benchmarks.
+The filings reflect mounting pressure on the Kansas labor market, with activity running above both recent and year-ago benchmarks.
+The Information & Technology sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Kansas.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Kansas WARN notices, browse layoffs by state, or download the full dataset.